 Stay on Top of Your Situation

 Make sure you check the local pollen count every morning via local news, local paper or the internet.
 You should make it your habit to know the predicted pollen count to help you plan your outdoor activities according to it.
-The most ideal way to decrease your allergy symptoms is always to avoid any possible triggers.
+The most ideal way to decrease your allergy symptoms is always to avoid any possible triggers by visiting allergist doctor.
 With the seasonable airborne triggers like pollen, it can get quite tricky but you can do this through careful planning.

 Opt for Over the Counter Medicines